Athletic Trainer Information

 The Physical Packet includes:

-- PIAA Parental and Physical Recertification Form (Section 7 & 8 are only needed by athletes who are seeking to participate in athletics in all subsequent sports season in the same school year who have already received a physical in that same school year)
+- PIAA Parental and Physical Recertification Form (Section 7 is only needed by athletes who are seeking to participate in athletics in all subsequent sports season in the same school year who have already received a physical in that same school year)

 - Student Athlete Contract